Death and funeral of Prince Philip, Duke of Edinburgh: Commonwealth

 Philip was a prominent figure in the Commonwealth of Nations and, particularly, the Commonwealth realms.
 Representatives of the governments and official oppositions of many of those countries shared messages of condolence to Queen Elizabeth II and in mourning him for their people.
 Many noted Philip's support and patronage of organisations throughout the Commonwealth, most prominently for The Duke of Edinburgh's Award programme.
-Commonwealth Secretary-General the Lady Scotland of Asthal also paid tribute and offered condolences, as did the Commonwealth Games Federation, of which Philip had been president.
+The Commonwealth Secretary-General, Baroness Scotland, also paid tribute and offered condolences, as did the Commonwealth Games Federation, of which Philip had been president.

 Flags were flown at half-mast across the Commonwealth.
 The governments of The Bahamas, Canada, and the Solomon Islands issued notices to fly the national flag at half-mast from the announcement of the death to after the funeral and burial.
 Notices to fly the national flag at half-mast on specific days during the mourning period were also issued by the governments of Australia, Belize, New Zealand, Saint Lucia, and Saint Kitts and Nevis.
-In Antigua and Barbuda, the flag of the governor-general was flown at half-mast until the day of the funeral.
+In Antigua and Barbuda the flag of the governor-general was flown at half-mast until the day of the funeral.
 Gun salutes were also fired across the Commonwealth.

 Physical books of condolences were also opened to the public in some Commonwealth realms; including Government House in Antigua and Barbuda, the Beehive and Tūranga in New Zealand, and Government House in the Solomon Islands.
-However, physical books of condolences were not opened in Australia, Canada, and Jamaica due to the COVID-19 pandemic.
+However, physical books of condolences were not opened in Australia, Canada and Jamaica due to the COVID-19 pandemic.